euclid1990/mongodb/README.md

 ### MongoDB Basics

-- How to install MongoDB
+- How to install MongoDB.
-- How to use Compass, the MongoDB GUI
+- How to use Compass, the MongoDB GUI.
-- The MongoDB document model and basic schema design
+- The MongoDB document model and basic schema design.
-- The MongoDB query language
+- The MongoDB query language.
 - How to use Atlas, MongoDB's hosted database as a service offering.